food & drink · attractions & tours ·

 Machine Shop

-Have you been bit by the travel bug after being stuck at home for so long?
-If you’re itching for an international experience, you might be surprised to hear you don’t have to actually leave South Philly to feel it.
-Working remotely from this French-inspired boulangerie and patisserie can almost pass for the real thing — just try its perfectly crusted baguettes or sweet and savory tarts.
-Everything is crafted in-house, with ample seating to enjoy the delicacies as you get some work done.
+Working remotely from this French-inspired boulangerie and patisserie can almost pass for the real thing—just try its perfectly crusted baguettes or sweet and savory tarts.
+Everything is crafted in-house, and there's ample seating to enjoy the delicacies while you get some work done.

 Where: 1901 S 9th St.